oadultradeepfield/oadultradeepfield/src/content/blog/2024-11-28-cs1231s-interesting-problems/index.md

 ## Final Thoughts

 I definitely learned a lot from these problems and feel more confident about the exam.
-You can also check out the cheat sheet I created in this [blog](https://phanuphats.com/posts/2024-11-19-cs1231s-cheat-sheet).
-It only includes the information I usually misunderstand or often forget.
 If you’re currently taking or planning to take this course, make sure you understand all the concepts.
 Tutorials are also great for clarifying uncertainties.
 Try solving problems before looking at the solutions as you’ll learn so much more that way.
 All the best! :)